best-practice-and-impact/qa-of-code-guidance/_sources/index.md

 Each chapter is also broken down into sections that gradually increase in difficulty.
 We have noted a rough guide to difficulty for each section using a ★★★★★ rating system.

+## Citing the book

+The following structure can be used to reference the current version of the book:

+> UK Government Analytical Community.
+(2020).
+Quality assurance of code for analysis and research (version 2020.11).
+Office for National Statistics, Best Practice and Impact division: https://best-practice-and-impact.github.io/qa-of-code-guidance/

 ## How to get the most out of the book